ScrewjankGames/ScrewjankGames.github.io/_posts/2020-09-23-writing-your-own-memory-allocators.md

   <img src="{{ '/images/posts/writing-your-own-memory-allocators/alignment-threats.jpg' | absolute_url }}" alt="1.
 Your game will run slower.
 2. Your game will crash.
 3. Your game will crash your operating system">
 </figure>

 When memory allocations are aligned, all the data can be read with the minimum number of memory accesses.
-Unaligned data can straddle two memory accesses, and require the processor to do some extra work to it together.
+Unaligned data can straddle two memory accesses, and require the processor to do some extra work to stitch it together.
 These extra operations are always costly, and some processors may just refuse to to do them.

 ### Calculating alignment
 To get the alignment requirement for any type in C++ you can use the `alignof()` operator.